Tenderal

 Procurement Tenders in Croatia

-Tenderal tracks 1,934 live procurement tenders in Croatia across sectors including Transport, Infrastructure, Water, Energy, ICT, Environment, Medicine, Education.
+Tenderal tracks 1,472 live procurement tenders in Croatia across sectors including Transport, Infrastructure, Water, Energy, ICT, Environment, Medicine, Finance.
 Sources include the World Bank, regional development banks, EU TED, bilateral donors (KfW, AFD, GIZ, USAID, NORAD, SIDA, DANIDA), and Croatia's own national procurement portal where available.
 New tenders added every 24 hours.
 Free to browse — paid plans unlock daily email alerts and AI-generated bid briefs.

 Latest tenders (top 30)